-JOPLIN, MO - May 21, 2014 - The month of May is National Electricity Safety Month.
-It's also the time of year many people begin spending more time enjoying the outdoors and having summer time fun.
-As you head out to trim trees or hedges, clean the pool or work on home improvements, remember to stay safe around electricity.
+JOPLIN, MO - May 24, 2016 - The month of May is National Electrical Safety Month.
+It's also the time of year many people begin spending more time enjoying the outdoors.
+As you head out to trim hedges, plant trees, clean the pool or work on home improvements, remember to stay safe around electricity.